 All foreign investors are required to apply for entrepreneur visas which is a common step in both Singapore and Korea.
 However, Singapore issues one type of entrepreneur pass which can be obtained quite easy, while South Korea has implemented a more complicated visa system which is based on the amount of money invested: depending on the sum invested, the enterpriser will qualify for a certain visa.
 This is also what kept Singapore ahead of South Korea in the Ease of Doing Business Report in 2016.

-Should you want to start a business in the city-state, do not hesitate to contact our company formation experts in Singapore.
+Should you want to open a company in Singapore, do not hesitate to contact our company formation experts.